Actionable Insights

 Facilitating a productive kick-off meeting

-The first substantive IC meeting should not start with the portfolio.
-It should start with the people.
-The goal is to surface each member's intuitions before those intuitions start shaping decisions invisibly.
+The first substantive IC meeting should start with the people before the portfolio.
+The goal is to surface each member’s intuitions before these start shaping decisions invisibly.

 The guide below is structured for the IC Chair to facilitate.
-Each member answers briefly, without discussion, while the Chair takes notes.
+Each member should answer briefly, without discussion, while the Chair takes notes.
 After all members answer, open 3–5 minutes of discussion per question.
 The goal is visibility, not consensus.
-Useful disagreement here is better than silence later.
+Useful disagreement now is better than costly silence later.

 V1 · Discussion-Based